Multi-talented, service-oriented, inquisitive, creative, organized, and flexible, I don’t fit neatly into any category.

-My work, experiences, studies, and journeys have been, and are, diverse.
-I’ve had the good fortune to initiate, manage, and otherwise support projects and work close to my heart, reap the benefits of the awareness, understanding, and connection fostered by a good bit, and continuously explore my own spirit, being, interests, and callings.
+I’m thankful for the diversity life has brought and continues to offer me.
+I’ve had the good fortune to initiate, manage, and otherwise support projects and work close to my heart, reap the benefits of the awareness, understanding, and connection fostered by a good bit of travel, and continuously explore my own spirit, being, interests, and callings.

-In terms of work, I’ve run my own service-oriented, creative, and consulting businesses; managed departments and consulted in the corporate realms of technology, utilities, and advertising; worked with humanitarian NGOs and nonprofits furthering GLBT and human rights; managed programs, projects, and departments; produced international events; made films; raised awareness about communities that are unrecognized or face discrimination; built teams and departments; mentored people; trained and educated adults in technical matters as well as personal and professional development; designed websites, logos, and other communications; and worked as a journalist, professional athlete, and more.
+In terms of work, I’ve run my own service-oriented, creative, and consulting businesses; managed departments and consulted in the corporate realms of technology, utilities, and advertising; worked with humanitarian NGOs and nonprofits furthering GLBT and human rights; managed programs, projects, and people; produced international events; made films; raised awareness about communities that are unrecognized or face discrimination; developed teams; mentored individuals; trained and educated adults in technical matters, personal growth, and professional development; designed websites, logos, and other communications; and worked as a journalist, professional athlete — and more.

 Curious about pretty much everything, I’ve always read, questioned, and investigated.
 From a young age, I’ve been interested in how we think, how what we think creates our world, and how changing our thoughts and actions — changing ourselves — changes the world.

 Unsurprisingly, I’ve also been drawn to spirituality, metaphysics, and philosophy for as long as I can remember.
 Now, after a fair amount of study, including 35+ years of learning about Jin Shin Jyutsu and 30 years with my spiritual teacher Mata Amritanandamayi Devi (Amma), I feel as if I have provisionally graduated to the kindergarten of understanding and living.